Easy Food Safety Tips

 Defrosting

-- On the countertop: Place meat in a watertight plastic bag and submerge in a bowl of cold water.
+• On the countertop: Place meat in a watertight plastic bag and submerge it in a bowl of cold water.
 Leave just until thawed, changing the water every 30 minutes.
 Cook or refrigerate promptly.

-- Rinse fruits and vegetables thoroughly before eating or cooking them, to rid them most effectively of germs and pesticide residue, wash them in a pint of water with a few drops of dishwashing soap added; rinse thoroughly.
+• To rid fruits and vegetables of germs and pesticide residue most effectively, rinse them thoroughly before eating or cooking them in a pint of water with a few drops of dishwashing soap added.

 Cooking